 Americans are close to a trillion dollars in debt.
 In 2018 alone, they paid over $104 billion in credit card interest and fees.
 More than 40% of all households in the U.S. carry credit card debt, and the average American household carries a balance of $6,375.

 Do you find yourself a part of this group?
 If so, it’s a good idea to limit your spending and formulate a game plan to pay down your bills.

 When you should pay it off

-  Each month, your payment must be made by a certain date established by your

-  credit card issuer.
-This is one of the most important credit card rules to

-  follow, as it is your official payment due date.
-You don’t want to miss it or

-  you’ll be charged with late fees.
+Each month, your payment must be made by a certain date established by your credit card issuer.
+This is 1 of the most important credit card rules to follow, as it is your official payment due date.
+You don’t want to miss it or you’ll be charged with late fees.

 Timely payments also help you build a good credit score.

 The easiest way to figure out when your credit card bill is due is to carefully read your credit card billing statement.
 Making your payments early (and in particular, a few days before the due date each month) is the best way to make sure your payment arrives on time and keeps your account in good standing.